usausa/Smart-Net-ByteMapper/README.md

-﻿# Smart.ByteMapper .NET - byte array mapper library for .NET
+﻿# Smart.IO.ByteMapper .NET - byte array mapper library for .NET

 ## What is this ?